 For a VoIP solution to work as intended, it requires a stable internet connection with sufficient bandwidth.
 If the WiFi connection in your premises is unreliable, you might benefit from more traditional phone lines instead.

 Latency issues can be a concern

 Due to the bandwidth requirements of VoIP solutions, users may sometimes experience lagging, delays, or dropped calls.
-This is mainly because packets of data need time to assemble and reassemble for a smooth and effective call to be made.

 Power interruptions could disrupt VoIP communications